overbyte/unrealcourse/section-2-triplex/README.md

 # To Compile

+This will compile the single class `triplex.cpp`

 ```
 g++ triplex.cpp -o triplex
 ```

 # To Run Comiled Application

+This will run the compiled output from the compilation `triplex`

 ```
 ./triplex
 ```

-# Easy Compile and Save
+# Easy Compile and Run

+A quick one-liner to compile and run

 ```
 g++ triplex.cpp -o triplex && ./triplex